Post

 Balance Scheduled and Real-Time Content

-- Schedule evergreen content and planned updates
+• Schedule evergreen content and planned updates in advance

-- Post spontaneous updates in real-time
+• Post spontaneous updates in real-time when relevant

-- Respond to current events when relevant
+• Respond to current events when they connect to your niche

 Queue Content in Batches

-Maximize efficiency by batching:
+Maximize efficiency by batching content creation:

-- Create multiple posts in one session
+2. Create multiple posts in one sitting

-- Schedule the entire batch across upcoming days
+3. Schedule the entire batch across upcoming days

 Preview Before Publishing